voto-ocean-knowledge/SkaMixMap/README.md

 # SkaMixMap

+### Current status

 See the map at [https://voto-ocean-knowledge.github.io/SkaMixMap](https://voto-ocean-knowledge.github.io/SkaMixMap/) work in progress!

+- Demo leaflet map with a couple of CMEMS satellite layers (hard coded dates!
+These are not the latest live datasets!)
+- Demo location data pulled from a glider

+### Steps to run locally

+- Clone or download this repo
+- Double click on index.html to see it in your browser
+- ... that's it!
+- If you want to remake/remix the input data, run the script [`src/make_demo_geojson.py`](https://github.com/voto-ocean-knowledge/SkaMixMap/blob/main/src/make_demo_geojson.py).
+Requirements are in requirements.txt

 This repo hosts code for near real time visualisation of diverse surface and subsurface platform locations, as well as earth observation data, for field co-ordination during the SkaMix project.